-6. Encourages international cooperation and national efforts, including by strengthening capacity-building and the training of public servants, to cover such areas as human rights, gender equality, the rule of law and good governance within the public service, and the provision of technical assistance, such as the voluntary exchange of knowhow and technology on mutually agreed terms;
+10. Encourages international cooperation and national efforts, including by strengthening capacity-building and the training of public servants, to cover such areas as human rights, gender equality, the rule of law and good governance within the public service, and the provision of technical assistance;

-7. Underlines the important role of the United Nations Public Service Awards as the most prominent international recognition of excellence in public service within the United Nations system in identifying and promoting innovations and new concepts, including in digitalization, in public administration that minimize the risks for corruption, and encourages United Nations entities and other international organizations to continue to promote and reward such initiatives and their replication;
+11. Underlines the important role of the United Nations Public Service Awards as the most prominent international recognition of excellence in public service within the United Nations system in identifying and promoting innovations and new concepts, including in digitalization, in public administration that minimize the risks ofcorruption, and encourages United Nations entities and other international organizations to continue to promote and reward such initiatives and their replication;

-8. Notes with appreciation United Nations Public Service Day, held annually on 23 June to celebrate the value and virtue of public service to the community, highlight the contribution of public service in the development process, recognize the work of public servants and encourage young people to pursue careers in the public sector;
+12. Notes with appreciation United Nations Public Service Day, held annually on 23 June to celebrate the value and virtue of public service to the community, highlight the contribution of public service in the development process, recognize the work of public servants and encourage young people to pursue careers in the public sector;

-9. Invites all relevant special procedures of the Human Rights Council, within their respective mandates, to pay due attention to the role of public services in the promotion and protection of human rights and the achievement of the Sustainable Development Goals, including the progress towards achieving gender equality and the empowerment of all women and girls;
+13 Invites all relevant special procedures of the Human Rights Council, within their respective mandates, to pay due attention to the role of public services in the promotion and protection of human rights and the achievement of the Sustainable Development Goals, including the progress towards achieving gender equality and the empowerment of all women and girls;

-10. Requests the Office of the United Nations High Commissioner for Human Rights to prepare a report on the role of public service delivery in the promotion and protection of human rights and in the achievement of the Sustainable Development Goals, including in relation to the protection of persons in vulnerable situations, that reflects best practices, challenges and recommendations in assisting national Governments in delivering transparent, accountable and efficient public services, and to present the report, including in an accessible and easy-to-read format, to the Human Rights Council at its fifty-sixth session;
+14. Decides to convene, at its sixty-fifth session, a panel discussion on the role of public service delivery in the promotion and protection of human rights and in the achievement of the Sustainable Development Goals, including in disaster preparedness, response and recovery contexts, and accessible to persons with disabilities, open to the participation of States, local governments, relevant treaty bodies and the special procedures of the Human Rights Council, academia, civil society, and other relevant stakeholders;

-11. Also requests the Office of the High Commissioner, when preparing the above-mentioned report, to seek input from experts from diverse geographic regions, including from States and local governments, relevant intergovernmental organizations, United Nations agencies, funds and programmes, relevant special procedures, the Human Rights Council Advisory Committee, the treaty bodies, national human rights institutions and civil society representatives, including relevant non-governmental organizations;

-12. Decides to remain seized of the matter.
+15. Decides to remain seized of the matter.